NameBright/DropCatchBackorderExamples/README.md

 3. Your API account in NameBright.com must have the "Register Domains" permission.
 4. Your API account must have an IP whitelist defined.
 5. You must have logged into DropCatch.com using your NameBright.com credentials at least once.
-6. Before calling the API functions, you must retrieve a bearer token from the NameBright auth endpoint (see the examples).
+6. Before calling the API functions, you must retrieve a bearer token from the [NameBright.com Auth](https://api.namebright.com/auth/help) endpoint (see the examples).

 Example Code
 ------------